parasew/libtropic-arduino/README.md

 ## Next steps?

 > [!IMPORTANT]
-> As of now we provide a C++ wrapper for Libtropic for convenience.
+> This library uses an Arduino-like C++ wrapper around [Libtropic](https://github.com/tropicsquare/libtropic).
 However, the implementation of this wrapper is not feature complete – this is your chance to try to implement some of the missing functionality and contribute to the library!
 If you would like to contribute, read the [contributing guidelines](./CONTRIBUTING.md) and send us a Pull Request!

 For more info check out [docs](docs/index.md) folder.